Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 ## Computer Hardware

 On an older computer you can purchase a PCIe adapter card-to take NVME/SSD drive as the new temp folder.
 This is internal to the PC.
-Some have tried to use a usb or firewire attached NVME/ SSD with some success. but doing multiple plots slows to 8 hrs each.
-This pertains to creating the temp files.
+Some have tried to use a usb or firewire attached NVME/ SSD with some success.

 One item to plan for is storage of plots as they fill storage quickly.
 As more plots are created, the discussions start to turn to terabytes of data storage instead of gigs of storage.
 Many use usb attached external drives for storage, internal drives, or external rack storage with many drives.